How can your company support LGBTQ relocating employees?

 Complete transcript: “Hi, I’m Kelsey Higgins, client relations manager at Plus.
 Today, I’m going to address the question, ‘What should companies consider when sending lesbian, gay, bisexual, transgender or queer employees on assignment, and how can they best support the LGBTQ relocating population?’

 With the legalization of same-sex marriage in the United States, the immigration process for LGBTQ couples coming into and out of the U.S. has improved significantly.
 However, this is not the case for several other countries, and many remain unfriendly or unsafe toward LGBTQ individuals.
-According to a 2014 survey by Mercer, 61% of corporate respondents were unaware of legal and cultural conditions of LGBTQ employees in countries of operation.
-And 91% do not consider the cultural sensitivity of LGBTQ employees in inhospitable situations.

 Let’s take a closer look at some of the issues LGBTQ employees may encounter during the relocation process.